Nixon Peabody LLP

 Consistent with the SBA’s guidance and the court in Karanik, courts may find that private and independent schools that received PPP loans were required for the life of the loan to comply with Title IX and other federal civil rights laws.
 Other anti-discrimination protections triggered by receipt of federal funds include those found in Title VI of the Civil Rights Act of 1964 (prohibiting discrimination on the basis of race, color, or national origin), the Americans with Disabilities Act of 1990 (prohibiting discrimination based on disability), and Section 504 of the Rehabilitation Act (prohibiting the exclusion or denial of program benefits and services to disabled individuals).
 Courts similarly may find that other CARES Act or pandemic-related funding provided through the SBA (for example, Economic Injury Disaster Loans (EIDL) disaster relief funds) also trigger such obligations.
 To the extent schools have unpaid or unforgiven PPP loans (or other SBA funding), these obligations could remain for the life of the loan.
 Schools should seek guidance to determine whether receipt of CARES Act funding, including PPP loans, triggered anti-discrimination obligations and if so, ensure compliance with applicable federal laws.

-1. Title IX prohibits discrimination on the basis of sex in any education program or activity receiving Federal financial assistance.
+1. Title IX prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.

 [back to reference ]